 - Queen Wilhelmina Research Award (€2,000,000)

 - Best Scientific Paper European

 - 3x SCBTMR Lauterbur Award

 He is very active on social media: he has more than 1200 expert-prostate followers

 on Twitter and more than 700 followers on LinkedIn.

 He enjoys presenting and educating;

-"I have dreams; I forget all the reasons they won't come true, and believe the one reason that they will."
+"I have dreams; I forget all the reasons why they will not come true and believe the only reason they will:'